YUKON SCIENCE INSTITUTE

 Sponsors and Partners We'd Like to Thank

-Partners in the Public Lecture Series: Parks Canada and Yukon University host YSI lectures in Haines Junction.
-Their assistance is much appreciated.
+Partners in the Research in Progress Lecture Series: Yukon University hosts YSI lectures on the Whitehorse campus and community campuses.
+Their partnership and support is much appreciated.

 Hosts for our Board Meetings: Associated Engineering, and Normandy Living.
 Their support is appreciated.